An overview of the effects of monetary policy in the Eurozone on GDP and inflation, from 1996 to the present day.

 |1996 - 2022||5.42%||3.21%|

 Sources: M3 from European Central Bank and nominal GDP from IMF database, as at August 2023

 The medium-term relationship between money and nominal GDP growth in the Eurozone, 1996-2022

 Five-year moving averages of annual % changes, with 1998 being the start of the first five-year period.

 Comment on monetary trends in the Eurozone

-Unfortunately, from the inception of the euro in 1999 banks in the so-called Club Med or ‘peripheral’ states could lend to their customers at much lower interest rates than before, provoking a big credit boom.
+Unfortunately, after the inception of the euro in 1999 banks in the so-called Club Med or 'peripheral' states could lend to their customers at much lower interest rates than before, provoking a big credit boom.
 The growth rate of money accelerated, reaching annual rates in excess of 10% in 2006 and 2007.
 A boom developed, which then had to be checked by the imposition of tougher rules on the banks by the European Central Bank, with the support of the Basle-based Bank for International Settlements.
 The four years to 2014 saw remarkably low increases in both M3 and nominal GDP.
 A further feature is that the post-2008 period has been characterised by wildly divergent changes in the quantity of money in different Eurozone member states.
-Nations which had collapsing money supply also saw deflation, whereas those with positive money growth had rising nominal GDP.
+Nations which had saw the quantity of money collapse also saw deflation, whereas those with positive money growth had rising nominal GDP.
 The divergence became less apparent in 2017, although occasional short-lived spells of deflation persisted in some member states even into 2018.